osl-incubator/pyreaddbc/README.md

 # pyreaddbc

 **pyreaddbc** is a Python library for working with [DBase database file](https://docs.fileformat.com/database/dbf/).
 Legacy systems from the Brazilian Ministry of Health still uses DBF and DBC formats to Publicize data.
-This package was developed to help [PySUS](https://github.com/AlertaDengue/pysus) to extract data from these formats to more modern ones.
-Pyreaddbc can also be used to convert DBC files from any other source.
+This package was developed to help [PySUS](https://github.com/AlertaDengue/pysus) extract data from these formats into more modern ones.
+Pyreaddbc can also be used to convert DBC files from any other source."

 ## Installation